mfariacastro/mfariacastro.github.io/_pages/index.md

 **Welcome!**

-I am an Economic Policy Advisor in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/) and a Lecturer in the Department of Economics at [Washington University in St. Louis](https://economics.wustl.edu/).
+I am a Research Economist and Economic Policy Advisor in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/) and a Lecturer in the Department of Economics at [Washington University in St. Louis](https://economics.wustl.edu/).

 My research focuses on macroeconomics and financial institutions.